 - Cognitive health

-The CDSME data collection tools were revised and approved in December 2019.
-The table below summarizes the participant data collected as of November 2020, representing 424,159 participants.
+The CDSME data collection tools were revised in December 2019.
+The table below summarizes the participant data collected as of May 2021, representing 431,808 participants.

 |CDSME||General Older Adult Population|